louisdasilva/assetTrack/README.md

-AssetTrack is an asset management system designed to catalogue, track, and manage parts within an organisation.
+# AssetTrack

-The system aims to streamline inventory management processes, providing a centralised solution for users to monitor, control, and trace assets throughout their lifecycle.
+AssetTrack is an asset management system designed to catalogue, track, and manage parts within an organisation.\ The system aims to streamline inventory management processes, providing a centralised solution for users to monitor, control, and trace assets throughout their lifecycle.
 The core functionality of AssetTrack includes maintaining a holistic list of all components used by an organisation as well as viewing and accessing any derivative parts to each component.